 Exploring Git History to Recover Lost Code

-The Bash script utilizes a combination of git rev-list and git grep commands to search through the entire Git history for specific patterns within the content of committed files.
-The git rev-list --all --objects command is instrumental as it lists all objects (commits, files, etc.) in the Git database, which is necessary for ensuring no historical data is overlooked.
-This list is then piped into a while loop, where git grep -e searches each commit for the specified pattern.
-This approach is efficient for scanning through all changes made throughout the repository's history.
+The git rev-list and git grep commands are combined in the Bash script to scan the whole Git history for particular patterns in the content of committed files.
+To make sure that no historical data is missed, the git rev-list --all --objects command is essential because it lists every item (commits, files, etc.) in the Git database.
+After that, git grep -e pipes this list into a while loop, which iterates through each commit looking for the given pattern.
+This method works well for going over all of the repository's past modifications.

 #!/bin/bash